hoganld/yellin/README.md

 ```

 ### Configuration options
 The generator installs a generator to `config/initializers/yellin.rb`.
-It looks like this:
+It looks something like this:

 ```ruby
 Yellin.app_name = Default App Name